hellofresh/kangal/README.md

 {"type":"JMeter","distributedPods":1,"loadtestName":"loadtest-dunking-hedgehog","phase":"creating","hasEnvVars":false,"hasTestData":false}
 ```

-Your first load test was created successfully, with the name `loadtest-dunking-hedgehog`.
+Your first load test was created successfully, in this example with the name `loadtest-dunking-hedgehog`.

-Kangal Controller will automatically create a Namespace for your load test and deploy the backend (in this case JMeter).
+Kangal Controller will automatically create a namespace for your load test and deploy the backend (in this case JMeter).
-Follow that by running:
+Check that by running:

 ```
 $ kubectl get namespaces